Which website builder is best for bloggers and small businesses in 2019? Is it Squarespace or WordPress? Let’s compare them.

-On top of the hosting server cost, you do not need to pay for anything else.
-WordPress community has created thousands of free design themes and plugins that can extend your site to feature any functionality that you can think of.
+You don’t need to pay for anything else.
+WordPress community has created thousands of free designs and plugins that can extend your site to feature any functionality that you can think of.

 If you can find a theme that you love and add a plugin or two to that theme, you are all set.

-WordPress can be as cheap and as easy as that.
-But if you have some really unique needs that do not exist in existing themes or plugins, you may need to build those yourself (or hire someone else to do it for you).
+WordPress can be as affordable and as easy as that.
+If you have some unique needs that don’t exist in existing themes or plugins, you may need to build those yourself or hire someone to do it for you.

 This potential hiring of external resources and services can make WordPress expensive.